phetsims/phet-info/doc/core-description-quickstart-guide.md

   strings.
 - If a value is shown with units or a label visually, include the same units or label in the PDOM string.
-- For components that supply their own PDOM value text (such as AccessibleSlider or AccessibleValueHandler), override the default with pdomCreateAriaValueText if necessary to keep precision consistent.
+- For components that supply their own PDOM value text (such as AccessibleSlider or AccessibleValueHandler), override the default with createAriaValueText if necessary to keep precision consistent.

 ```ts
 // Show the value to two decimal places both visually and in the PDOM.